awesomephant/united-generations-website/events/nine-elms-christmas-2020.md

 introduction: Discover the glorious large scale window installation by Adalberto Lonardi at the Mason’s Arms Pub.
-Part of the Nine Elms and Battersea Advent Trail and sponsored by Nine Elms Arts Ministry, the artwork celebrates the sense of belonging as a symbol of light.
+Part of the Nine Elms and Battersea Advent Trail and sponsored by Nine Elms Arts Ministry, the artwork celebrates the sense of belonging as a symbol of light among the community.
 content: Longer text here
 link:
   url: https://www.instagram.com/nineelmsartsministry